ashish-sharma8/troposphere-assignment/README.md

-This is a script to genrate Cloudformation templates using troposphere.
+#This python script genrates Cloudformation templates using troposphere.

-In order to run the scripts run the following commands:
+##In order to run the scripts run the following commands:

 - pip install troposphere